raspberrypilearning/pick-your-favourite/en/step_4.md

 Run your code, and select the first option from your drop-down menu.

-Make sure your content displays as you would like.
+Make sure that you can see the content you have written.

 --- /task ---